- The Analytical Writing Placement Exam (AWPE) determines your placement in either Writing 1 or Writing 2.

 - You may only take the AWPE once.
 To take the exam on campus, you need to sign up and pay the exam fee in advance.

-The next on-campus sitting of the AWPE will take place January 2017
+The next on-campus sitting of the AWPE will take place on January 20, 2017

 Requirements: a pen, a photo ID and proof of payment

 - How do I sign up?

 To sign up for the exam, just visit https://www.awpe.org and click on "Exam Fee Payment"; then follow the instructions provided.
 You will be asked to provide your personal information and complete the payment process.

 The fee to take the exam is $110.
 However, the fee will be waived or reduced if you received a waiver of the UC application fee.
 Once you log in to the AWPE site, you will be asked to pay the required fee or you will be informed that your exam fee has been waived.
 If you have payment questions, please email email@example.com or call (800) 839-8507.